incoder1/IO/README.md

 ### StAX XML PARSER

-Streaming API for XML parsing – a non-validating (except for XML syntax) parser for XML document with StAX API.
+Streaming API for XML parsing (XML POOL API) – a non-validating (except for XML syntax) parser for XML document with StAX API.
 Exceptions and RTTI off mode supported.
 Errors including out of memory can be handled by error code.

+### XML reading cursor API
+A StAX parser facade to simplify de-serializing C/C++ structures or classes from XML.
+See xml_deserializing

 ### XML MARSHALLER